 A detailed map with written instructions to our launch site can be obtained by scrolling to the bottom of our launch schedule page

-The Best Western Plus hotel sits on a hill at the east end of Main Street overlooking the town.
+For rocketry enthusiasts who wish to spend the night in Dayton while attending our launches, the Best Western Plus hotel sits on a hill at the east end of Main Street overlooking the town.
 With 50 rooms/suites, indoor pool, excercise room, and free breakfast, the Best Western is a great place to stay.
 Call to make reservations at the Best Western by calling 1-800-780-7234.

 The Blue Mountain Rocketeer's launch site is located 4.5 miles north of Dayton, Washington, 8/10 of a mile off State Route 12 on Whetstone Road.
 The site is situated at the west end of a 66-acre alfalfa field in the middle of a low, wide valley.
 A corral planted in grass located at the southwest corner of the launch site provides a suitable parking and camping area.
 The Blue Mountain Rocketeers own a porta-potty located on site for the convenience of its members and guests.
 We ask that you please don't drive on the alfalfa.
 In consideration of Broughton Land Company (the land owner) no open campfires are permitted.
 However, barbeques, camp stoves, portable “patio pits” and lanterns are acceptable, so long as they do not leave burn marks on the ground.